JamieH13/simple_MLOPs_pipeline/README.md

 python process_train_predict.py -p "data_pipeline" -c data_pipeline_config.json
 ```
 ### Training
 Once the labelled dataset has been created, this can be piped into the model training stage using the train config.
-This stage reads in the dataset, and then trains a classifer (currently and random forest) on the data.
+This stage reads in the dataset, and then trains a classifer (currently a random forest) on the data.
 The final model is then saved and uploaded.
 ```
 {
     "labelled_dataset_fp": "processed_data/labelled_dataset_20230118-012423.csv",